saasbook/Berkeley-Student-Food-Collective/README.md

 As an admin, click on the '+' sign at the top right corenr of the navigation bar to access all the forms.
 Create a new Tag Category, Product Tag, and Producer Tag.
 Once created, a new vendor can be created and associated with an existing producer tag.
 Similarly, a new product can be created and assodicated with a product tag.
 In addition, an admin also has the ability to edit or delete an existing vendor, product, product tag, and producer tag.

 1. Each vendor and product has clickable tags that are associated with it
 2. Clicking on a tag redirects the user to that tag's page where the user can see all the products or vendors associated with that tag.
+3. Product tags also have a larger category that they belong to, as seen from the tag's page.
+Once clicked on the category, the user can explore related tags under the same category.
+For example "Plastic Bag" tag belongs to the "Packaging" category.
+Once the user clicks on the "Packaging" group from the "Plastic Bag" tag's page, they can see other tags under the "Packaging" category such as "Recyclable", "Plastic Container" or "No Packaging."
-3. Each vendor has also a list of products they produced with a link to access that product's page
+4. Each vendor has also a list of products they produced with a link to access that product's page
-3. Each product has a link to its producer
+5. Each product has a link to its producer to access its producer's page.

 ### Admin Access